ecmwf/pyflow-wellies/docs/config/host.md

 that will serve to one or many `Host`'s it's going to be executed on.

-The actual list of valid options, depend on the `Host` object that will be used, but nothing blocks one to create `Host`-specific mappings to handle different contexts.
+The actual list of valid options, depend on the `Host` object that will be used, but nothing blocks one to create `Host`-specific mappings to handle different arguments.
 Here we will focus on options valid for a
 [pyflow.SLURMHost][] that uses `Slurm` submission system.

 ## Basic use